 Hallmarked In 1807

-Hallmarked in London, 1807 by Paul Storr, this handsome, George III, Antique, Sterling Silver Meat dish cover, features a shaped gadroon border and removable gadroon detailed handle.
-The meat dish cover carries the coat of arms of the Buxton family, and was probably part of the estate of Sir Thomas Fowell Buxton, a member of Parliament and 1st Baronet.
+Hallmarked in London in 1807 by Paul Storr, this handsome, George III, Antique, Sterling Silver Meat dish cover, features a shaped gadroon border and removable gadroon detailed handle.
+The meat dish cover carries the coat of arms of part of the Buxton family.
 The meat dish cover measures 10 inches (25.5cm) tall, by 19.25 inches (49cm) wide, by 12.25 inches (31cm) deep, and weighs 95 troy ounces (2.96kg).

 £9,675ADD TO BASKET MORE PHOTOS